KeumBaeCho/TopologicalOrigin/README.md

 Experimental code accompanying the paper
-## "Topological Rigidity in Satisfiability".
+## Topological Rigidity in Satisfiability

 The code is released for research and evaluation purposes only.
 This repository does NOT grant a license to any patents owned by the authors.